SanketRSalve/algo_news/README.md

 ## Architecture and Design
-The app follows a clean architecture pattern with the following structure: lib/
+The app follows a clean architecture pattern
-├── core/
-│ ├── constants/
-│ ├── navigation/
-│ └── theme/
-├── features/
-│ ├── news/
-│ ├── bookmarks/
-│ ├── search/
-│ └── settings/
-└── main.dart

 ### State Management
 - Uses Riverpod for state management